-SR. NO. CONTENTS CONTACT HOURS Unit-I Statute: Meaning and classification Interpretation: Meaning, object and necessity General Principles of Interpretation: 14 The Literal or Grammatical Interpretation The Golden Rule The Mischief Rule (Rule in the Heydon's case) Unit-II Harmonious Construction 14 The Statute should be read as a whole Construction ut res magis valeat quam pereat Identical expressions to have same meaning Construction noscitur a sociis Construction ejusdem generis Construction expression unius est exclusion alterius Construction contemporanea exposition est fortissimo in lege Unit-III Beneficial Construction Construction of Penal Statutes Construction of Taxing Statutes 14 Unit-IV Aids to Interpretation of Statutes: Need to invoke Aids to Construction Internal Aids to Construction External Aids to Construction Commencement, Repeal, Revival of Statute Prospective and Retrospective Operation of Statutes 14
+SR. NO. CONTENTS CONTACT

+HOURS

+Unit-I Statute: Meaning and classification 14

+Interpretation: Meaning, object and necessity General Principles of Interpretation:

+The Literal or Grammatical Interpretation

+The Golden Rule

+The Mischief Rule (Rule in the Heydon's case)

+Unit-II Harmonious Construction 14

+The Statute should be read as a whole

+Construction ut res magis valeat quampereat

+Identical expressions to have same meaning

+Construction noscitur a sociis

+Construction ejusdem generis

+Construction expression uniusest exclusion alterius

+Construction contemporanea exposition est fortissimo in lege

+Unit-III Beneficial Construction 14

+Construction of Penal Statutes

+Construction of Taxing Statutes

+Unit-IV Aids to Interpretation of Statutes: 14

+Need to invoke Aids to Construction

+Internal Aids to Construction

+External Aids to Construction

+Commencement, Repeal, Revival of Statute

+Prospective and Retrospective Operation of Statutes

-CO1 BLB51001.1 To study about the various principles used by the Courts while interpreting the various Acts and Statutes.
-CO2 BLB51001.2 To know about the different methods of the Interpretation.
-CO3 BLB51001.3 To read about the various aid to the interpretation.
-CO4 BLB51001.4 To study about the effect of the Statutes.
+CO1 BLLAW- To make students aware about the various principles used by the 5101.1 Courts while interpreting the various Acts and Statutes CO2 BLLAW- To know the different construction of the Interpretation.
+5101.2 CO3 BLLAW- To follow the Aids of interpretation.
+5101.3 CO4 BLLAW- To understand the intention of the legislature conveyed expressly 5101.4 or impliedly in the language used.